-Mr. Craft, Chairman, President and CEO of our general partner, is also Chairman, President and CEO of AGP.
+Mr. Craft, Chairman, President and CEO of our general partner, is also Chairman, President and CEO of AGP, which is the direct owner of 100% of the membership interests of our general partner.
 Otherwise, none of our executive officers serves as a member of the board of directors or compensation committee of any entity that has one or more of its executive officers serving as a member of the Board of Directors or Compensation Committee of our general partner.